Providence Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall in Providence varies from year to year.

-Similarly in January, fresh snowfall in the heaviest years amounts to over 13.3 inches, while the lightest years get three inches or less.
+Similarly in January, fresh snowfall in the heaviest years amounts to over 15 inches, while the lightest years get 3.8 inches or less.

 When Providence Has Its First & Last Snowfalls

 The first snowfall of winter for Providence usually arrives in December.
-One in every three or four years also get snow in November.
+One in every three or four years also receives snow in November.
+Less commonly, some snow lands in October.

 The season's last snowfall most often happens in March.
-About one-quarter of Aprils also receive a dusting of snow.
+About one-quarter of Aprils also see a dusting of snow.

 Providence is normally free of snow every year from May to October.